Family World Travel, Because Life is an Adventure

 - Sky Scanner is our number 1, every time, first stop for finding flights.
 Compare all cheap flights with Skyscanner and find your best day, best destination and best airline at a glance.
 I’ve written a post about our tips and tricks for using this flight engine like a ninja.

 - Very occasionally, for longer term apartment rentals, AirBnB works out cheaper, mostly we find cheaper hotels give us better value.
-AirBnb works best for long-term (1 month) stays.
-We’ve recently found good deals on there outside Asia, particularly London apartments.
-We also rented one of our rooms at home through AirBnb to help us save to leave.
+AirBnb works best for long-term (1 month+) stays.
+We’ve recently found good deals on there outside Asia, particularly London apartments and also in Egypt.
+We rented one of our rooms at home through AirBnb to help us save to leave.
 AirBnb is something you have to sign up for, use our link to receive a discount on future stays.

 - We’ve tried Housesitting but rarely do it.
 We don’t couch-surf but we do host couch-surfers at home.
 We like to pay our way.